10 Best Plants for Cleaning Indoor Air

 Since Americans spend most of their time indoors, healthy air quality should be a top priority.
-Learn the top 10 plants that aid in the removal of pollutants such as formaldehyde, benzene, trichloroethylene and carbon monoxide.
+Discover the top 10 plants that aid in the removal of pollutants such as formaldehyde, benzene, trichloroethylene and carbon monoxide.

 Since the bamboo palm, or reed palm, prefers part sun or shade, it makes a great houseplant with the added benefit of aiding in the removal of harmful elements such as benzene and formaldehyde.

-The Chinese evergreen is an easy-care plant that thrives in low-to-medium light.
+The Chinese evergreen is an easy-care plant that thrives in low to medium light.
 It generally grows to one or two feet.
 Though it helps to maintain healthy air quaility in the home, it is important to note that the Chinese evergreen contains an irritant that can be toxic to pets.

 When placed indoors, this popular annual is useful in removing benzene and providing mood-enhancing beauty to the home.
-However, keep in mind that the gerbera daisy does best in warm temperatures, at 75 degrees Fahrenheit or higher.
+However, keep in mind that the gerbera daisy does best in warm temperatures, at 75 degrees F or higher.

 With a leaf color that ranges from green to purple, this plant would be a gorgeous addition indoors or outdoors.
 It would also fit right in at the office, as it can tolerate low light.

-Mass Cane/Corn Plant (Dracaena Fragrans "Massangeana")
+Mass Cane/Corn Plant